-Whether designing a brand-new logo or re-evaluating your existing logo, before you get too far down the road, here are some additional nuances to consider before you release your brand to the world.
+Want to design a brand-new logo or re-evaluate your existing logo?
+Here are some additional nuances to consider before you release your brand to the world.

 - Know your competition.
 If your logo looks a lot like Company X’s, consumers may be confused.
 Making your brand colors different from your main competitors will help your company to differentiate itself.

 - Keep culture in mind.
 Different countries and cultures have associations with colors that can vary widely.
-Though color association is imprecise, there are some colors that have culturally been assigned to certain things, like red and green at Christmastime.
-If you’re going to market your brand globally, make sure you know your audience and consider how the logo may need to be adapted or changed in different areas to avoid cultural gaffes.
+Color association is imprecise.
+But, there are some colors that have culturally been assigned to certain things.
+(Think red and green at Christmastime.)
+If you’re going to market your brand globally, make sure you know your audience.
+Consider how the logo may need to be adapted or changed in different areas to avoid cultural gaffes.

 - Men like shades, while women prefer tints.
-Depending on which gender you are marketing more strongly towards, you may want to try using colors more appealing to that gender.
+Depending on which gender you are marketing towards, you may want to try using colors more appealing to that gender.